JanuszPelc/ChiVariate/README.md

 **Platform-dependent precision in last bits:**

-These differences are rather academic, as any tiny precision variations are dwarfed by the inherent randomness being modeled. `float` and `double` distributions may have minute precision differences in the least significant bit on exotic platforms, as they rely on the underlying runtime's math library (`System.Math.Log`, `System.Math.Sqrt`, etc.).
+These differences are largely academic, as any tiny precision variations are dwarfed by the inherent randomness being modeled. `float` and `double` distributions may have minute precision differences in the least significant bit on exotic platforms, as they rely on the underlying runtime's math library (`System.Math.Log`, `System.Math.Sqrt`, etc.).

 **Recommendation:** For applications requiring absolute cross-platform determinism, use `decimal` or `integer` types for critical calculations or validate your specific platform combinations during testing.
 For most use cases, the potential `float`/`double` variance is insignificant compared to the inherent randomness being modeled.